Jakub Hromada

-Jakub Hromada (born 25 May 1996) is a Slovak footballer who plays for Slavia Prague and the Slovak national team as a midfielder.
+Jakub Hromada (born 25 May 1996) is a Slovak professional footballer who plays as a midfielder for Liga I club Rapid București.

 Club career

 Senica

 On 12 August 2015, Senica signed two-year loan with Hromada from Sampdoria.
 He made his professional Fortuna liga debut for Senica against Slovan Bratislava on 15 August 2015.

-Viktoria Plzeň
+Loan to Viktoria Plzeň

 On 23 June 2016, Hromada signed one-year loan with option to buy from Sampdoria.

 Slavia Prague

 On 20 June 2017, Hromada signed for Slavia Prague, although the transfer rumours were on for most of June.
 At the time of the signing Hromada was expected to be at 2017 UEFA European Under-21 Championship in Poland, but had to withdraw a couple of days before its commencement, due to a knee injury.
-On 9 May 2018 he played as Slavia Prague won the 2017-18 Czech Cup final against Jablonec.
+On 9 May 2018, he played as Slavia Prague won the 2017-18 Czech Cup final against Jablonec.